-- 65. In addition to the requirements set out in the latest approved version of the "Standard for demonstration of additionality, development of eligibility criteria and application of multiple methodologies for programme of activities", the following shall be applied for the use of this methodology in a project activity under a programme of activities (PoAs). - 66.
-The PoA may consist of one or several types of CPAs.
+79. In addition to the requirements set out in the latest approved version of the "Standard for demonstration of additionality, development of eligibility criteria and application of multiple methodologies for programme of activities", the following shall be applied for the use of this methodology in a project activity under a programme of activities (PoAs).

+- 80. The PoA may consist of one or several types of CPAs.
 CPAs are regarded to be of the same type if they are similar with regard to the demonstration of additionality, emission reduction calculations and monitoring.
-The CME shall describe in the CDM-PoA-DD for each type of CPAs separately: - (a) Eligibility criteria for CPA inclusion used for each type of CPAs.
-In case of combinations of the types of use of the captured landfill gas in one CPA, the eligibility criteria shall be defined for each type of use of the LFG separately; - (b) Emission reduction calculations for each type of CPAs; - (c) Monitoring provisions for each type of CPAs. - 67.
+The CME shall describe in the CDM-PoA-DD for each type of CPAs separately: - Eligibility criteria for CPA inclusion used for each type of CPAs.
+In case of (a) combinations of the types of use of the captured landfill gas in one CPA, the eligibility criteria shall be defined for each type of use of the LFG separately; - Emission reduction calculations for each type of CPAs; (b) - (c) Monitoring provisions for each type of CPAs. - 81.
 The CME shall describe transparently and justify in the CDM-PoA-DD which CPAs are regarded to be of the same type.
-CPAs shall not be regarded to be of the same type if one of the following conditions is different: - (a) The baseline scenario with regard to any of the following aspects: - (i) Partial release of the LFG from the SWDS; - (ii) Total release of the LFG from the SWDS; - (iii) In case of electricity generation in the project activity: - a.
-The grid; - b.
-Captive fossil fuel fired power plants; - (b) In case of heat generation, fossil fuel fired on-site equipment;

-- (c) The project activity with regard to any of the following aspects of the use of the captured landfill gas:

-- (i) Flaring;

-- (ii) Flaring; and

-- a.
-Electricity generation;

-- b.
-Heat generation;
+CPAs shall not be regarded to be of the same type if one of the following conditions is different: - (a) The baseline scenario with regard to any of the following aspects: - Partial release of the LFG from the SWDS; (i) - Total release of the LFG from the SWDS; (ii) - (iii) In case of electricity generation in the project activity: - The grid; a. - b.
+Captive fossil fuel fired power plants; - (b) In case of heat generation, fossil fuel fired on-site equipment; - The project activity with regard to any of the following aspects of the use of the (c) captured landfill gas: - (i) Flaring; - (ii) Flaring; and - Electricity generation; a. - b.
+Heat generation; - Boiler: - ii.
+Air heater; - iii.
+Kiln; - iv.
+Glass melting furnace; - Supplying the LFG to consumers through a natural gas distribution C. network or using trucks; - (iii) Combinations of types of use of the landfill gas; - (d) The legal and regulatory framework.

-- i.
-Boiler;

-- ii.
-Air heater;

-- iii.
-Kiln;

-- iv.
-Glass melting furnace;

-- c.
-Supplying the LFG to consumers through a natural gas distribution network;

-- (iii) Combinations of types of use of the landfill gas;

-- (d) The legal and regulatory framework.

-- 68. When defining eligibility criteria for CPA inclusion for a distinct type of CPAs, the CME shall consider relevant technical and economic parameters, such as:

-- (a) Ranges of certain design specifications (ranges of sizes of landfill and amounts of waste disposed);

-- (b) Ranges of efficiency of the landfill gas capture system:

-- (c) Type of solid waste disposal site:

-- (i) New solid waste disposal site;

-- (ii) Existing solid waste disposal site;

-- (d) Ranges of costs (capital investment, operating and maintenance costs, etc.);

-- (e) Ranges of revenues (income from electricity, heat or LFG sale, subsidies/fiscal incentives, ODA).

-- 69. The eligibility criteria related to the costs and revenues parameters shall be updated every 2 years in order to correctly reflect the technical and market circumstances of a CPA implementation

-- 70. In case the PoA contains several types of CPAs, the actual CPA-DD submitted for the purpose of registration of the PoA shall contain all information required as per the latest approved version of the "Guidelines for completing the component project activity design document form" for each type of actual CPA, to be validated by a DOE and submitted for the registration to the Board.
+- 82. When defining eligibility criteria for CPA inclusion for a distinct type of CPAs, the CME shall consider relevant technical and economic parameters, such as: - (a) Ranges of certain design specifications (ranges of sizes of landfill and amounts of waste disposed): - (b) Ranges of efficiency of the landfill gas capture system; - Type of solid waste disposal site: (c) - (i) New solid waste disposal site; - (ii) Existing solid waste disposal site; - (d) Ranges of costs (capital investment, operating and maintenance costs, etc.); - (e) Ranges of revenues (income from electricity, heat or LFG sale, subsidies/fiscal incentives, ODA). - 83.
+When Option (ii) in the latest approved version of the "Standard for demonstration of additionality, development of eligibility criteria and application of multiple methodologies for programmes of activities" is applied, that is related to defining technical and economic criteria as ranges of values for each input parameter required for the inclusion of the CPA in the PoA-DD, the eligibility criteria related to the costs and revenues parameters shall be updated every two years in order to correctly reflect the technical and market circumstances of a CPA implementation.